Japan PM seen keeping to sales tax schedule in crucial reform

 ARMCHAIR THEORIES, POLITICAL THEATRE

-A small number of vocal reflationists, such as Cabinet Office adviser Koichi Hamada, say Abe should prioritise recovery and go slowly on raising the tax.
+A small number of vocal reflationists, such as Cabinet Office adviser Koichi Hamada, say Abe should priorities recovery and go slowly on raising the tax.

 Pitted against them, the Finance Ministry says it is vital for Japan to show markets and trading partners that it is serious about fixing its public finances.